Castle Craig is open and safe and we continue to offer our much needed residential addiction treatment for patients during the Coronavirus pandemic.

-If new patients remain healthy they will then transfer to the Castle to complete their treatment within the larger patient community.
+If new patients remain healthy they will then transfer to the Castle or Recovery Gardens to complete their treatment within the larger patient community.

 We are able to arrange private transport from anywhere in the UK.

-To arrange an initial assessment or for any questions on how this will work for you, contact our Admissions Team on [email protected] or by phone on 01721 722763.
+To arrange an initial assessment or for any questions on how this will work for you, contact our Admissions Team.

 The safety of our patients and staff is of the utmost importance to us and we are maintaining the highest level of infection control and sanitisation throughout the whole hospital and all buildings.
 We have implemented hand hygiene protocols in accordance with guidelines issued by Public Health which include: hand hygiene training for staff and patients; specific Covid-19 cleanliness and hygiene measures within the hospital, sanitisation stations are located in numerous locations throughout the hospital; and applying social distancing measures in accordance with guidance and the avoidance of non-essential close contact.
 Social distancing is actively monitored and all key rooms throughout the hospital have been assessed for maximum numbers of people.